We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you become pregnant after the age of 45, your chance of miscarriage increases to 50 percent.
+If you become pregnant after the age of 45, your chance of miscarriage increases to 80 percent.

 Other contributing factors include being:

-- a heavy alcohol drinker
+- alcohol abuse

 A woman early in her pregnancy may have a miscarriage and only experience bleeding and cramping for a few hours.
 But another woman may have miscarriage bleeding for up to a week.

 The bleeding can be heavy with clots, but it slowly tapers off over days before stopping, usually within two weeks.

 Miscarriages can be caused by many things.
 Some miscarriages occur because of abnormalities with a developing fetus, such as: